ofersabo/Few_Shot_transformation_and_sampling/README.md

 ##### Generating Few-Shot TACRED test episodes

-To create the test episodes benchmark use these shell script to create five files of episodes with seed ranging from 160290 to 160294
+To create the test episodes benchmark, use this shell script:
+Creating five files of episodes with seed ranging from 160290 to 160294

 Here is the shell command: